 Unless you understand the ancient languages used to author the Old Testament, most people read the word “praise” and think of, well, praise!
-However, the word “praise” is left open-ended, to be interpreted by the worshipper- that is not how God designed His worship to play out.
-In fact, self-interpretation is one of the reasons why there is such variation in perspectives about worship and why so many people feel worship “isn’t what it used to be” or that it has strayed away “true” worship!
+However, the word “praise” in the English language is left open-ended, to be interpreted by the worshipper, but that is not how God designed His praise to be expressed.
+In fact, personal experience and self-interpretation is one of the reasons why there is such variation in perspectives about praise, worship and even the Bible itself and why so many people feel worship “isn’t what it used to be” or that it has strayed away “true” worship!

 - Has He helped you in times of trouble?
 HALAL Him!
 (Psalm 148)